-What forms of legal access across private land are available?
+Forms of legal access across private land

 There is no general right of public access across private land.
 Owners of private land have the right of exclusive occupation and enjoyment of that land.
 This right is enforceable under the provisions of the Trespass Act 1980.